Nasik Caves: Inscriptions

 Cave No.3 was completed and dedicated to the Samgha during the reign of Satavahana king Vasishthiputra Pulumavi (130–159 CE).

-One long inscription (inscription No.2) in the 19th year of Satavahana king Sri Pulumavi (2nd century CE), explaining that Queen Gotami Balasiri, mother of glorious king Gotamiputra, caused this cave to be built and gave it to the Samgha.
-There is also another long inscription (inscription No.3) by Sri Pulumavi himself, also in the 22nd year of his reign.
-There are also inscriptions (inscriptions No.4 and No.5) at the entrance of the cave by Gautamiputra Satakarni (2nd century), in the 18th year of his reign, who claims a great victory.
+One long inscription (No. 2) in the 19th year of Satavahana king Sri Pulumavi (2nd century CE), explains that Queen Gotami Balasiri, mother of glorious king Gotamiputra, caused this cave to be built and gave it to the sangha.
+There is also another long inscription (No.3) by Sri Pulumavi himself, also in the 22nd year of his reign.
+There are also inscriptions (No. 4 and No. 5) at the entrance of the cave by Gautamiputra Satakarni (2nd century) in the 18th year of his reign, who claims a great victory.

-One of the most important Nasik Caves inscription was made by Gautamiputra's mother the great queen Gotami Balasiri, during the reign of her grandson Vasishthiputra Pulumavi, in order to record the gift of Cave No.3.
+As mentioned above, one of the most important Nasik Caves inscription was made by Gautamiputra's mother the great queen Gotami Balasiri, during the reign of her grandson Vasishthiputra Pulumavi, in order to record the gift of Cave No.3.
 The full inscription consists in a long eulogy of Gautamiputra Satakarni, mentioning his valour, his military victories, and then her gift of a cave in the Nasik Caves complex.

 The most important passages on this inscription related to the military victories of Gautamiputra Satakarni, in particular: